Today (The Smashing Pumpkins song): Cover versions

 The song has been covered for several tribute albums.
 A Gothic–Industrial Tribute to Smashing Pumpkins features a dance music-influenced version of the song by industrial band Shining.
 Solomon Burke Jr., the son of influential soul musician Solomon Burke, contributed a "radically altered" rendition of "Today" for Midnight in the Patch: Tribute to the Smashing Pumpkins, performing the song in a Motown style.
 Other covers of "Today" for tribute albums include performances by Armor for Sleep on The Killer in You: A Tribute to Smashing Pumpkins and by Death Rawk Boy on Ghost Children / Friends and Enemies.
+In 2026, it was covered by Yonaka on Sending Hearts To All My Dearies: A Tribute To The Smashing Pumpkins.

 The main guitar passage was also sampled by Japanese hip-hop act Dragon Ash in its song "Grateful Days".
 It was covered by John Craigie on his album Leave the Fire Behind.
 Deerhunter reinterpreted the song live in 2015, following a legal dispute between frontman Bradford Cox and Corgan, "transforming the song's opening riff into a 10-minute noise-pop improvisation".
 In 2020 the Fruit Bats released a "breezy cover" of "Today" and a re-working of the entire "Siamese Dream" album.
 A. G. Cook also covered the song in 2020 on his debut album 7G, and covered it once more under the title "Today (Dream Mix)" on his follow-up remix album Apple vs. 7G, using an altered chord progression.
 It was covered by Olivia Holt in 2021 for the TV series Cruel Summer.